 How old is cold therapy?

-As a form of therapy, cold exposure is listed in “The Edwin Smith Papyrus” dated 3,500 BC (Wang H et al., 2006).
-In certain parts of the globe (ie. Russia, Bulgaria, Scandinavian countries) cold exposure has been part of the culture, practiced in banya or plunge pools.
-In 2015 Wim Hof (a dutchman Guinness record holder of a few endeavours involving cold exposure) popularised cold training.
-Training in 2016 with Wim initiated my journey in cold exposure.
+From a therapy standpoint, cold exposure is listed in “The Edwin Smith Papyrus” dated 3,500 BC (Wang H et al., 2006).
+In certain parts of the globe (ie. Russia, Bulgaria, and Scandinavian countries) cold training has been part of the culture, practiced in banya or plunge pools, as well as a standard procedure in hospitals to prevent further damage in patients with cardiovascular (Ref) and neurological conditions (Ref).

 1. Cold exposure improves Circulation & Cardiovascular Function

 Think of cold exposure as a workout for the circulatory system.

 Most people think of cardio when it comes to improving their cardiovascular function.
 Cold exposure though offers a unique way to strengthen one’s cardiovascular system (CVS).

 Our cardiovascular system is surrounded by epithelial muscles which facilitate the circulation of blood.
 At low temperatures, the epithelial muscles surrounding the veins and arteries of our extremities constrict – preserving the blood and the nutrients carried in it for the more vital organs in the trunk and the head.
 When the body returns to higher temperatures the epithelial muscles in our extremities dilate again allowing for the blood to flow freely there.
 In a similar way that our biceps get stronger as they contract during bicep curls (or chaturangas) our cardiovascular system can get stronger through cold exposure.